Bri Young to serve as volunteer assistant on Red Raider soccer staff

 Tom Stone, Janine Beckie speak with the media about their record setting 2012 season

-The winningest coach in program history, Tom Stone enters his sixth season at the helm of the Red Raiders as the 2012 season arrives.
-During his tenure in Lubbock, Stone has built the Texas Tech program into an annual contender in the Big 12 Conference most recently guiding the Red Raiders to their highest finish in school history.
-The Red Raiders finished fourth in 2011 in what is consistently regarded as one of the toughest conferences in the country.
+The winningest coach in program history, Tom Stone enters his seventh year at the helm of the Red Raiders as the 2013 season arrives.
+During his tenure in Lubbock, Stone has steadily built the Texas Tech soccer program into one of the top programs in the country.

-During his five-year tenure in Lubbock, Stone has steadily built the program with a foundation of strong recruiting, annually bringing some of the top talent in the state and the country to Lubbock.
+During his six-year tenure, Stone has steadily built the program with a foundation of strong recruiting, annually bringing some of the top talent in the state and the country to Lubbock.
+With that talent pool, Stone has guided to Red Raiders to six consecutive Big 12 Tournament appearances during his tenure most recently reaching the tournament semifinals in 2012.

-Tech hosted a total of 3,520 fans during the final weekend of home matches last season, which included the thrilling double-overtime victory over Texas.
+Tech hosted a total of 3,520 fans during the final weekend of home matches of the 2011 season, which included the thrilling double-overtime victory over Texas.
 The figure was a new stadium record for a weekend series.

-In all, the average single-game attendance has ballooned by 280 percent during the Tom Stone Era, increasing from an average of 349 per-game during the 2007 season to last year's mark of 1,332.
+In all, the average single-game attendance has ballooned by 194 percent during the Tom Stone Era, increasing from an average of 349 per-game during the 2007 season to last year's mark of 1,027.
+The 2012 season marked the third consecutive season with an average attendance of over 1,000.

-Stone has amassed a 44-42-10 record in five seasons at Texas Tech for a .458 winning percentage, the best of any coach in program history.
+Stone has amassed a 60-48-11 record in six seasons at Texas Tech for a .504 winning percentage, the best of any coach in program history.

-The 2010 season saw Tech have the most successful season in the last 14 years as the Red Raiders posted an 11-8-1 record, their first winning season since 1996, and advanced to their fourth-straight Big 12 Championship appearance.
+The 2010 season saw significant step forward as the Red Raiders posted an 11-8-1 record, their first winning season since 1996, and advanced to their fourth-straight Big 12 Championship appearance.

 Tech had many firsts during 2010 as it received votes in the top 25 poll for the first time, along with the best start in school history at 5-0 against Division I opponents.
 To go along with those five wins was five shutouts.
 The five shutouts was the first time in the program's history that a Tech team began the season with five-consecutive shutouts.
 The Red Raiders finished the year with a school-record 10 shutouts.